 You’re expecting!
 How exciting!
-This could be the best news you’ve ever received – something you’ve always wanted or worked very hard to achieve.
-Or this could be an unwanted or unexpected pregnancy and feel like the worst news you could receive.
-Maybe you’re somewhere in the middle or you are vacillating between both ends of the spectrum – even within the same day!
+This could be the best news you’ve ever received – something you’ve always wanted or taken some time to achieve.
+This may also be an unwanted or unexpected pregnancy and feel like the worst news you could receive.
+Maybe you’re somewhere in the middle or you are vacillating between both ends of the spectrum – possibly even within the same day!

 Pregnancy brings a major life change both in the present and in the future.

-The changes your physical body is going through and continues to go through in the 9 or so months is nothing short of astounding!
-You feel different, you move differently.
-Your eating and sleeping habits are affected and you probably feel kind of lousy some (or most) of the time.
-Emotionally, you are dealing with major changes in hormones and the changes in mood and perception that can bring.
+The changes your physical body is going through and continues to go through in the 9 or so months of pregnancy is nothing short of astounding!
+You will feel different, you will move differently, your eating and sleeping habits will be affected, and you will probably feel kind of lousy some (or most) of the time.
+Emotionally, you are also dealing with major changes in hormones and the changes in mood and perception that this can bring.

-There’s no question that the addition of a new baby brings a lot of changes, and for some reason, people who are already parents seem to love to tell you about all the challenges that are to come with that new baby (lack of sleep, lack of spontaneity, loss of freedom, the effect a newborn has on your relationship and the cost of raising children).
+There is no question that the addition of a new baby brings a lot of changes, and for some reason, people who are already parents seem to love to tell you about all the challenges that are to come with that new baby (lack of sleep, lack of spontaneity, loss of freedom, the effect a newborn has on your relationship, and the cost of raising children).

-Other women also like to share the detailed stories of the births of their children.
-Naturally, you may have a lot of fear and anxiety about labour and delivery, particularly if this is your first child or if you had a bad experience with previous childbirth.
+Other individuals also like to share the detailed stories of the births of their children.
+Naturally, you may have a lot of fear and anxiety about labour and delivery, particularly if this is your first child or if you had a bad experience with a previous childbirth.

-Your relationship with your spouse or partner will also experience a change as the two of you learn how to navigate your romantic relationship as new parents.
-Alternatively, if you are a single mom, you may be feeling overwhelmed at the thought of raising a child on your own.
+Your relationship with your spouse or partner will also experience change as the two of you learn how to navigate your romantic relationship as new parents.
+Alternatively, if you are a single parent, you may also be feeling overwhelmed at the thought of raising a child on your own.

 When is it time to get help?